KooCook/koocook-dj/README.md

 3. Run <code>pip install -r [requirements.txt](requirements.txt)</code> first
     to install required packages for the project.

-4.  _Pending mock data import instructions_

-5. If you first set up a repo of the application on a clean slate, migrate the database as well by running the following Django command: <pre>python [manage.py](manage.py) migrate</pre>
+4. If you first set up a repo of the application on a clean slate, migrate the database as well by running the following Django command: <pre>python [manage.py](manage.py) migrate</pre>

+5. To populate database with data from sites, run command 'scrape'
+    ```
+    python manage.py scrape
+    ```
+    with options according to your liking. (`--help` for more info)

 6. Run <pre>python [manage.py](manage.py) runserver</pre> and, Voila!, the
     server should listen on the default port at <code>localhost:_default_port_</code>.